0xj4an-Work/self-discord-verification/README.md

   - `SELF_SCOPE` is ≤ 31 ASCII characters.
   - `SELF_ENDPOINT` is exactly the ngrok URL + `/api/verify` and does not contain `localhost`.
   - ngrok is running and points to the same port/host where Express is listening.

----

-## 10. Development Notes

-- **Code style**
-  - Server code is written in modern ESM (`type: "module"`) using Node 18+.
-  - Self SDKs may log engine warnings on non-Node-22 runtimes; these can generally be ignored for local development.
-- **Persistence**
-  - QR images and logs are kept on disk and ignored by git; feel free to clear `server/qrcodes/` and `server/logs/` occasionally.

-You can now use this bot as a template for gating any set of channels/categories on your server behind Self-based identity and age verification.